jrtechs/NodeJSBlog/blogContent/posts/data-science/implementing-a-quadtree-in-python.md

         self.y = y
 ```

-The second thing that we need is a tree representation.
+The second thing that we need is a tree data structure.
 Like all tree nodes, it has children; however, what is unique about a quadtree is that each node represents a geometric region.
 This geometric region has a shape represented by a location and a width and height.
 Additionally, if this is a leaf node, we need to have our node store the region's points.